deanwampler/AkkaWebSampleExercise/README.md

     $MONGODB_HOME/bin/mongod --dbpath some_directory/data/db

-Pick a `some_directory` that's convenient.
+Pick a `some_directory` that's convenient or you can omit the --dbpath option if you let MongoDB use the default location (`/data/db` on *nix systems, including OS X).

 Now, back in `sbt` you can run the tests and run the app. (sbt's `>` prompt is not shown.)

     test              # run the test suite.
-It should end with "success" jetty-run         # run the Jetty web server open http://localhost:8080/primes   # open the UI in a browser
+It should end with "success" jetty-run         # run the Jetty web server open http://localhost:8080/finance   # open the UI in a browser

 Click the `Start` button to tell the server to start calculating primes.
 (Note that the `Stop` and `Restart` options do not work correctly yet.)
 AJAX is used to send these commands to the server.
 There is also a `Ping` button that checks whether or not the "supervisors" for the data store and the primes calculators are still responsive.